 Because pre-settlement funding is a loan at the end of the day, it helps to shop around for the best deal.
 Interest rates and fees can vary wildly between different lenders.

-After shopping a few hours for a lawsuit loan, you may want to give up.
+After shopping a few hours for legal funding companies, you may want to give up.

 Instead of going it alone, let Injury Wallet help find you the best cash advance in Kentucky for your specific needs.
 All you have to do is fill out one simple application.

 Then, we do the rest.
-We submit your application to dozens of the nation’s top lawsuit lenders and come back to you with the best rate available—and you get to keep more of your settlement.
+We submit your application to dozens of the best lawsuit loan companies and come back to you with the best rate available—and you get to keep more of your settlement.

 Don’t delay financial stability.
 Instead, get started with Injury Wallet today!